openSUSE/libstorage-ng/doc/overview.md

   ordering can be correct "by luck" while dependencies are explicit.

 * The topological sort can also be used to find actions that can be done in parallel.
-This might be used for filesystem creation (although newer filesystems (e.g. btrfs, xfs, ext4) have fast mkfs commands).
+This might be used for filesystem creation (although modern filesystems have fast mkfs commands).

 Here is a more complex action graph with dependencies for partition creation and mount ordering.
 One filesystem is mounted twice resulting in cross device